-- Only18.9 percent of respondents provided an opened date that matched AWAP records.
-They were even less successful in providing a closed date that matched AWAP records, with only 14.8 percent being able to do so. - Of those who gave both a correct opened and a correct closed date (11.6 percent), only 2.8 percent indicated that their case was delayed beyond 40 days, which falls well with within the major of error.
+• Of those who gave both a correct opened and a correct closed date (9.2 percent), only 2.9 percent indicated that their case was delayed beyond 40 days, which falls well with within the major of error.

 Second, using the "date difference" command in SPSS, the actual number of days a case was opened can be calculated.